ptr1337/linux-cacule/README.md

 ## General Informations

-    - the cacule-rdb scheduler is still a expermential thing, so dont expect to much from it.
+    - Linux-cacule is the stable kernel
-    - Use linux-cacule before using the expermential version
+    - The linux-cacule-rdb is still a expermiental patch.
     - Follow the readme, the sysctl options can improve much your expierence!!!

 ### amd64 /  x86_64